Kee's Loaded Kitchen: Reception

 In 2018, Kee's was named Cart of the Year by Willamette Week.
+The business ranked second in the newspaper's annual 'Best of Portland' readers' poll in 2024.
+It was a finalist in the same category in 2025.
+Katherine Chew Hamilton included the business in Portland Mercurys 2026 list of the city's top twenty food carts.

 Kee's was included in multiple Eater Portland lists in 2021.
 Nick Woo and Nick Townsend included the restaurant in "14 Real-Deal Fried Chicken Spots in Portland", writing: "When Kiauna Nelson of the MLK food cart Kee's Loaded Kitchen starts frying chicken for her loaded plates, it's a run-don't-walk situation.
 Nelson's chicken gets a heavy, spice-laden rub before it hits the fryer, and then gets hit with the 'magic dust,' a sweet-spicy powder almost reminiscent of barbecue potato chips.
 There's nothing in town like it.
 Now, Kee's can get some serious lines, so the real move is to get to the cart before it opens for a takeout order."
 Additionally, Woo and Brooke Jackson-Glidden also included Kee's in "15 Outstanding Portland Food Carts", and Ron Scott included the food cart in "9 Spots for Serious Soul Food in Portland and Beyond".
 The website's Ron Scott and Nathan Williams included the restaurant in a 2022 list of "13 Spots for Serious Soul Food in Portland and Beyond".
 Kee's was included in Eater Portlands 2025 overview of the city's best food carts.